Erdiko/authorize/README.md

 In these validator classes you will be able to define custom attributes, "VIEW_ADMIN_DASHBOARD" as we mention above, we might want to add "IS_PREMIUM_ACCOUNT", or any other attributes you want.

+Note that `namespace` field of the above JSON indicate the class `namespace` and is related to the app root folder, e.g. `/app/validators/example/ExampleValidator.php`

 Let's implement the example class registered in the example JSON.

 ```php
 class ExampleValidator implements ValidatorInterface